ameliarahman/ameliarahman.github.io/_posts/2023-12-17-join-on-coalesce.md

 <script src="https://gist.github.com/ameliarahman/21a61ca6a27c5773abb0ce7b828efd1e.js"></script>

-First query using `Case When`:
+On the first try, I use `Case When` expression to fetch the data:
 <script src="https://gist.github.com/ameliarahman/79b0ea419f49a543f8325057508e2bf9.js"></script>
 The `EXPLAIN ANALYZE` result:
 ![](../assets/img/join_coalesce/explain1.png)

-Change the query using `Coalesce` expression in the condition:
+Change the query using `Coalesce` expression in the condition.
+Refers to <a href="https://www.postgresqltutorial.com/postgresql-tutorial/postgresql-coalesce/" target="_top"> PostgreSQL COALESCE </a>, The COALESCE function accepts an unlimited number of arguments.
+It returns the first argument that is not null.
+If all arguments are null, the COALESCE function will return null.

 <script src="https://gist.github.com/ameliarahman/fb05c5691c48b01cce65c5f537512425.js"></script>
 See how the EXPLAIN ANALYZE demonstrates a significant result compared to the previous query:

 ![](../assets/img/join_coalesce/explain2.png)

+That's it.